nervosnetwork/mercury/integration/README.md

 - install Ckb
 - install and start PostgreSQL
-- create new database "mercury-dev", if it already exists, delete it first and then create it
+- create new database `mercury-dev`, if it already exists, delete it first and then re-create it
-- create tables
+- create tables and indexes

 ```bash
 psql -h localhost -U postgres -d mercury-dev -f devtools/create_table/create_table.sql